Sheng-Cheng/Sheng-Cheng.github.io/_pages/about.md

 1. **S. Cheng** and N. C. Martins, "Reaching a target in a time-costly area using a two-stage optimal control method," in Proceedings of the 2019 American Control Conference, pp. 4903-4910, 2019. [\[link\]](https://ieeexplore.ieee.org/document/8815119) \| [\[slides\]](file/ACC_2019_Slide.pdf)

 **Workshop papers**
-1. **S. Cheng**, M. Kim, L. Song, Z. Wu, S. Wang, N. Hovakimyan, "An Auto-Tuning Framework for Controllers using Auto-Differentiation," accepted by CoRL workshop Learning to Adapt and Improve in the Real World (RoboAdapt), 2022.
+1. **S. Cheng**, M. Kim, L. Song, Z. Wu, S. Wang, N. Hovakimyan, "An Auto-Tuning Framework for Controllers using Auto-Differentiation," presented at CoRL workshop Learning to Adapt and Improve in the Real World (RoboAdapt), 2022.

 Honors and awards
 ------
 * Excellent Reviewer, Journal of Guidance, Control, and Dynamics (2022)
 * Graduate School Summer Fellowship, University of Maryland (2021) <!--- for students delayed by COVID-19. --->
-* Student Travel Award, ACC, CDC, SIAM DS <!--- ACC (2019 2020 2021) CDC (2020) SIAM DS (2021)--->
+* Student Travel Award, ACC, IFAC WC, CDC, SIAM DS <!--- ACC (2019 2020 2021) CDC (2020) SIAM DS (2021)--->
 * Future Faculty Fellow, A. James Clark School of Engineering, University of Maryland (2018)
 * George Corcoran Award, Department of Electrical and Computer Engineering, University of Maryland (2016)
 * Teaching Assistant Training and Development (TATD) Fellow, Department of Electrical and Computer Engineering, University of Maryland (2015-2016)